-- 1. Encourage safe and efficient active transportation access to parks and recreation facilities, open space, and the waterfront through the use of bicycles and mobility devices. - 2.
+- 1. Encourage safe and efficient active transportation access to a full range of land uses including parks and recreation facilities, open space, and the waterfront through the use of bicycles and mobility devices. - 2.
 Provide adequate and secure bicycle parking at civic facilities, in the Downtown Core, and the waterfront to encourage bicycle use. - 3.
 The Town shall consider coordination with neighbouring municipalities for the provision of trails for non-motorized uses to facilitate safe cycling between communities and promote opportunities for cycling-based tourism. - 4.
 When undertaking public works, the Town may consider the provision of bicycle lanes and bicycle racks, where appropriate.